jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The app can improve its predictions about us even further by identifying the specific people and places that make us happy or sad or stressed, those that we perceive support our mental health and those who undermine it.

-It can gather this information quickly by asking us a few key questions about our frequent contacts and locations over the first couple of months that we use it.
+It can gather this information quickly by asking us a few key questions about the  people and places it sees us interact with frequently over the first couple of months that we use the app.

 For example, if my dad was using this app, it would see that he calls and texts frequently with his close friend, Ed.
 My dad would report that Ed has been a lifelong source of stability and support to him.